 If your blanket is a little dusty give it a good shake outside.
 Alternatively, you can lightly run a vacuum cleaner over the surface of the blanket.
 Hold the nozzle just above the blanket, so that it doesn’t suck up the fabric, and ensure the suction level is on the lowest setting.

-We strongly advise taking a leaf out of your grandmother’s housekeeping book and only washing your blankets if they are heavily soiled.
+We strongly advise taking a leaf out of your grandmother’s housekeeping book and only wash your blankets if they are heavily soiled.
 Our wool blankets can be washed at 30c on the lowest spin cycle (no higher as heat will cause shrinkage and the fibres will start to felt).
 Always wash separately in a large machine and use a wool safe liquid detergent.
 If you aren’t sure about your machine’s settings check your instruction manual first.

 To dry fold flat and sandwich between two towels to remove excess moisture.
 You will probably need to change the towels a few times.
-Once most of the moisture has been removed hand out to dry avoiding direct sunlight.
+Once most of the moisture has been removed hang out to dry avoiding direct sunlight.
 Iron on a low setting and never iron when wet.